Exabyte-io/documentation/docs/materials/combinatorial-sets.md

 Si,Ge,As 0.0 0.0 0.0
 Si,Ge    0.5 0.5 0.0
 ```

-In case commas are used the elements are changed one at a time, eg. there will be 6 total bases created in the example above
+In case commas (",") are used as separators, the elements are changed one at a time, eg. there will be 6 total bases created in the example above:

 **Case 1 - structure used**
 ```